rust-lang/rfcs/text/3366-diagnostic-attribute-namespace.md

 There are alternative designs for the proposed `on_unimplemented` attribute:

-* The `on()` based filtering might be replaceable by placing the attribute on negative trait impls.
+* The `if()` based filtering might be replaceable by placing the attribute on negative trait impls.
 This would turn a filter like
 ```rust
 #[diagnostic::on_unimplemented(
     on(Self = `String`, message = "Strings do not implement `IntoIterator` directly")